PRSA SF Chapter Bylaws

 c) Special meetings of the Chapter may be called by the president, the Board of Directors or on written request by 25 percent of the Chapter members.

-d) A quorum for membership voting is one third of the voting members present in person or by proxy.
+d) A quorum for membership voting is 10 percent of the voting members present in person or by proxy.

 e) Voting may be done in person or by electronic or remote methods, with each voting member having a single vote.
 Members may vote without a meeting in elections, or on any matter presented by the board where a quorum participates and the votes are submitted in writing by postal or other delivery, facsimile, electronic mail or other electronic means.

 Section 1.
 Scope.
 The affairs of the Chapter are managed by its board of directors.
 It is the board’s duty to carry out the objectives and purposes of the Chapter, and to this end it may exercise all powers of the Chapter.
 The board is subject to the restrictions and obligations set forth in these bylaws, and in the Society’s bylaws, policies and procedures, and code of ethics.

 Section 2.
 Board Composition.
 The governing body of the Chapter shall be a Board of Directors consisting of the president, president-elect, immediate past president, secretary/treasurer, and chief financial officer (the Officers); and, the Directors of membership, program and hospitality, communications, professional development, ethics, diversity and sponsorships.
 In addition, there are eight Directors-at-Large.